 Comes back in the room.

-He says to me, Well, what else would you besides that?
+He says to me, well, what else would you, besides that, how would you like me to treat you?

 I said, as far as I know, there are no other ways to treat me.

-That would that's that would have been the likely your odds would have been very low.
+Your odds would have been very low.

-You you had very good instincts.
+You had very good instincts.

 Okay.

-So he walks out of the room, he comes back in a third time with a piece of paper.
+He comes back in a third time with a piece of paper.

-You gotta transfer to another hospital because we don't have the plasma.
+You've got to transfer to another hospital because we don't have the plasma.

-I said, Okay, fine.
+I said, okay, fine.

 Do it right away.